 (Check out this post from my friend Julie if you’re looking for baby and toddler sleeping tips!)

 My girls now sleep through the night almost every night.
-It was a long time coming, but we are for sure there now.
-And I couldn’t be happier!
+It was a long time coming, but we are absolutely there now.
+And I couldn’t be happier.

 What I’m not happy with is my own sleep etiquette now that I don’t have to worry about the kids.
 I’m sure I’m not alone.
 There are a lot of working parents out there, and a lot of people who don’t get enough sleep.
 (And as a blogger, I spend a lot of my evening hours on this damn computer.
 Not at all good for my relationship with my husband, or staying up to date with my shows!)